ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/localheroes-win-500-pounds-for-home-improvements.markdown

 bg-image-first: "https://assets.expresslyapp.com/asset-7b314850-9bb8-4a3f-bd3e-c1ceddd0422e.png"
 bg-image-second: "https://assets.expresslyapp.com/asset-88432b87-de93-478d-acd3-7b47948145de.jpg"
 section1-content: "<p>Do you have a problem?
 Planning a kitchen renovation?
 Why not\
   \ seek for a quality contract from Local Heros?
+They are offering one lucky reader\
-This is your chance to create a\_\
+  \ the chance to win £500!
+This is your chance to create a\_sophisticated new look\
-  sophisticated new look and Local Heroes can help you with it.</p>"
+  \ and Local Heroes can help you with it.</p>"
-section2-content: "<p>Local Heroes is offering one lucky reader the chance to win\
+section2-content: "<p>Don't miss this great opportunity!
+Its very easy: enter your\
-  \ £500 by only entering your details and choosing your new home improvement and\
+  \ details, choose your new home improvement and one of their tradesmen will help\
-  \ one of their tradesmen will help you with all of your projects.</p>"
+  \ you with all of your projects.</p>"
 entry-title: "Win £500 for home improvements with Local Heroes"
 entry-content: "<p>Planning on renovation projects?..
 Now you have the solution!
 Win\
   \ £500 for home improvements with Local Heroes.</p> <p> Enter the draw to win localheroes\